 How to Test Your 1RM

 Take 2-3 minutes to rest between sets to recover completely and let your CNS be ready for your next set.
-You’ll see that jumps in weight were bigger earlier on, but then decreased to a minimum once you got near and beyond your estimated max.
+You’ll see that jumps in weight were bigger earlier on but then decreased to a minimum once you got near and beyond your estimated max.
 Now say your estimated max was 425lbs.
 An example buildup might look like:

 Increase Squat Max

 Bodybuilders measure gains in several ways, one of which is the “squat max.”
 Also referred to as the “one-rep max”, it refers to the maximum amount of force you can generate in a single contraction.
 If you are looking for bigger gains or would like to improve your athletic performance, knowing how to increase squat max is important.

 #1.
 Utilize a Pause